jupyter/docker-stacks/docs/maintaining/tasks.md

 ## Pushing a Build Manually

-If automated builds on Docker Hub have got you down, do the following to push a build manually:
+If automated build in Github Actions have got you down, do the following to push a build manually:

 1. Clone this repository.
 2. Check out the git SHA you want to build and publish.